Quarterly Business Reviews with Delighted Templates

 Personalize your email subject with Special Properties

-Head to our Special Properties guide to learn about what Special Properties are available, how to pass Special Properties to Delighted, and about specific properties such as the Delighted email subject.
+Head to our Special Properties guide to learn about what Special Properties are available, how to pass Special Properties, and about specific properties such as the Delighted email subject.

 Consider new survey channels and touchpoints

-Delighted allows you to send surveys via six different platforms, and thoughtfully combining these to target different subsets of your customer base can enrich and increase the feedback that you receive.
+Templates allows you to send surveys via five different platforms, and thoughtfully combining these to target different subsets of your customer base can enrich and increase the feedback that you receive.

 Imagine you own a software company that sends an NPS survey to decision makers every 6 months.
 You might be hitting a customer segment that responds well to emails, but what about your end users who spend time in the product?
 Consider adding web surveys to capture their feedback and drive up engagement.